ironhack-datalabs/data-ber-06-20/Projects/module-1_projects/01_python-project/README.md

 ## Project Goals
 During this project you will:
-* Fork and manage your own git repository.
+* Create your own git repository.
 * Build your own code from scratch.
 * Put into practice the basic python concepts learned during the week.
 * Get used to public presentations.